prasenforu/aws-elk-billing/README.md

     2.3 For MAC replace localhost with the ip of docker-machine To find IP of docker-machine `docker-machine ip default`

-3   . `sudo docker-compose down` to shutdown all the docker containers.
+3   . `sudo docker-compose stop` to shutdown all the docker containers.
+4   . `sudo docker-compose down` to shutdown and remove all the files from docker. **Note:** Next time you do a `docekr-compose up` every thing will start from scratch.
+Use this if you see some problems in your data or ES is timing out.

 ## Gotchas